 Is Lille Worth Visiting?

 Over the years, Lille hasn’t earned the best reputation.
-It’s been viewed as a northern France equivalent of Marseilles if you like, with industrialisation and racism in equal measure.
+It’s been viewed as a northern France equivalent of Marseilles, with industrialisation and racism in equal measure.

-However, over two days I was slowly seduced by its grandiose Flemish architecture, the charm of its old town, the friendliness of its people and its hearty cuisine.
+However, the tide has changed and I have been seduced by its grandiose Flemish architecture, its old town, the friendliness of its people and its hearty cuisine.